Microsoft and Privacy Policies: Never-Ending Tale?

 Although tools such as VPNs can help enhance your privacy on the web, there is little that you can do if your private information is already in the hands of some malicious agency along with your SID (which is what Edge currently seems to be doing).

 Nonetheless, if you are careful and take some simple measures to protect your privacy online, VPNs can be quite valuable.
-If you are Windows user, these VPNs are some of the widely used tools that many privacy-conscious users are turning to for better online privacy.
+If you are a Windows user, these VPNs are some of the widely used tools that many privacy-conscious users are turning to for better online privacy.

 Again, these measures are part of a broader strategy to strengthen your online privacy.
 As far as the problem of naked URLs being collected and sent over to Microsoft via Edge is concerned, the only real solution available right now is to shift to more secure browsers that ensure user privacy in a better way.